 Otto’s latest work is about visually expressing this ability and freedom.
 Pulling from his own life and the struggles of his loved ones, his aim is to reflect the innate desire to find resolution in a deliberate way.
 He is attempting to illustrate the intangible so as to better rationalize it for personal growth.
 He hopes that creating work from feelings that are difficult to express will spark a deeper connection to the viewer, who may share his aspirations.

 The Making Of

-The Making Of, created between his recent mural at the Bernal Heights Public Library and a forthcoming large-scale commission for the Grand Hyatt in Union Square SF, is a solo exhibition of new work by Reuben Rude.
+The Making Of, created between his mural at the Bernal Heights Public Library and a large-scale commission for the Grand Hyatt in Union Square SF, is a solo exhibition of new work by Reuben Rude.

 With The Making Of, Rude focuses on the artistic process -- the creation of the work itself -- as well as the journey of the artist.
 Using his arsenal of media including painting, collage, and illustration, he produces pieces that reference the past and foreshadow the future, revealing a portrait of a lifetime maker of things.